 - Look for the possibility to play with geometry — bridges, stairs, balconies.
 Shots from above often have nice compositional complexity.

 - Remember to think about the light.
 Try to scout the location during the same time of day that you picked for your photoshoot.
-If that’s not an option, ask yourself what the light will be like then you shoot — what will stay in the shadow, what direction the light will come from, how will this look with overcast sky
+If that’s not an option, ask yourself what the light will be like then you shoot — what will stay in the shadow, what direction the light will come from, how will this look with an overcast sky

 - Take pictures on your phone — it will help your memory as well as will save an exact location of the spot for you